PaddlePaddle/PaddleSpatial/README.md

 ## Resources
 ### Installation Guide

 PaddleSpatial is an open source spatial-temporal computing tool based on [PaddlePaddle](https://github.com/paddlepaddle/paddle).
-The installation prerequisites and guide can be found [here] (./installation_guide.md).
+The installation prerequisites and guide can be found [here](./installation_guide.md).